Artificial Intelligence (AI) System Benchmark Task

 - Examples:

-- Based on Intelligence Complexity Level, such as:
+- By Intelligence Complexity Level, such as:

 - Simple AI Benchmarks, such as:

-- ImageNet Large Scale Visual Recognition Challenge (ILSVRC), evaluating computer vision capabilities
+- ImageNet Large Scale Visual Recognition Challenge (ILSVRC), evaluating computer vision capabilities.

-- SQuAD (2024), for reading comprehension
+- SQuAD (2024), for reading comprehension.

 - Complex AI Benchmarks, such as: